zepinglee/citeproc-js/manual/citeproc-doc.rst

 ------------

-This is the site administrator's manual for ``citeproc-js``, a Javascript implementation of the |link| `Citation Style Language (CSL)`__ used by Zotero, Mendeley and other popular reference tools to format citations in any of the hundreds of styles supplied by the CSL style repository. [#]_  The processor complies with version 1.0 of the CSL
+This is the site administrator's manual for ``citeproc-js``, a JavaScript implementation of the |link| `Citation Style Language (CSL)`__ used by Zotero, Mendeley and other popular reference tools to format citations in any of the hundreds of styles supplied by the CSL style repository. [#]_  The processor complies with version 1.0 of the CSL